 Many tuning hammers were available in Goddard’s 1920 catalogue.
 “T” hammers and universal tuning hammers were plentiful in 1920, while in North America, “T” hammers were no longer used for tuning, but still used for stringing.
 They’re still used for stringing today.
 Reynolds tuning hammers were prominently featured.

 Richard Reynolds, “music smiths; Tuning hammers and Tuner’s kit for tuning and repairing” operated from 4 Upper Rathbone Place, London, circa 1885, and into the 1890s, at least.
-Rathbone Place runs directly parallel to Tottenham Court Road.
+Rathbone Place runs directly parallel to Tottenham Court Road, and Upper Rathbone Street used to be Upper Rathbone Place.
 I did find a Richard Reynolds in the census files: in 1891, Richard Reynolds, born 1852, was living in London with his wife Helen, and six children living at home.
 Reynolds listed his vocation as “Ironmongers and packer.”
 Reynold’s son, Richard Jr., was an “ironmonger’s assistant.”
 Products from the Reynolds shop would like likely be packed to deliver locally, such as for Goddard and George Buck over on Tottenham Court Road, as well as be shipped to the distant corners of the British Empire.